mohamedshuaau/cloudways-api/Readme.md

 There are approximately a 140 functions which are available from the Cloudways docs.
 The function names are respective to the names given in the Cloudways docs.

 Please refer to the [Functions List](FunctionsList.md) for all the available functions and required parameters.

+Feel free to open any suggestions or issues.
+Your suggestions and helps are always open.
+Happy Coding! :)